DataBiosphere/terra/docs/dev-guides/intellij.md

 #### Extract Interface
 A class with public methods can define an interface for those methods and then override them with the Extract Interface refactoring.
-This can be useful for declaring Sprinig beans that depend only on the interface, allowing multiple implementation classes.
+This can be useful for declaring Spring beans that depend only on the interface, allowing multiple implementation classes.

 For best results, rename the class donating the interface to something like `MyServiceImpl`, so that